the-curve-consulting/expo-sensor-fusion/README.md

 > - Minor version: Increment when adding new functionality in a backward-compatible way.
 > - Patch version: Increment when fixing bugs in a backward-compatible manner.

-1. Push your changes to the `main` branch.
+1. Bump `package.json` version using one of: `npm version patch|minor|major`, commit and push the change to `main`.
 2. Navigate to [Create a New Release](https://github.com/the-curve-consulting/expo-sensor-fusion/releases/new)
-3. Create a new tag using the semantic versioning format, prefixed with `v` (e.g., `E.g.: v2.3.0`).
+3. Create a new tag using the semantic versioning format following the bumped package version, prefixed with `v` (e.g., `E.g.: v2.3.0`).
 4. Use the same name as the tag for the release title.
 5. Click <kbd>Generate release notes</kbd>, and/or edit the description to detail the changes.
 6. Click the green <kbd>Publish release</kbd> button.